New Realms Films is an independent film production company founded on the Central Coast of New South Wales Australia.

 Lliam Worthington | Co-Founder, Company Director

-Lliam is the lead writer, director and producer at New Realms Films and the artist in residence at RYSS Youth Arts Central Coast 2017.
+Lliam is a multi award winning writer, director and lead producer at New Realms Films and the current artist in residence at Regional Youth Support Services 2017/18.

 Greg Buchanan | Co-Founder, Executive Producer